Officials ID body found in Myrtle Beach State Park surf - South Carolina Radio Network

 Officials said Kiddy owns a condo nearby and had been visiting the area by himself.

-The coroner’s office said due to a “significant medical condition” more testing is needed to determine a cause of death Police did not indicate any signs of foul play, however.
+The coroner’s office said due to a “significant medical condition” more testing is needed to determine a cause of death.
+Police did not indicate any signs of foul play, however.

 The park’s boardwalk was closed while law enforcement processed the scene.